byu-oit/frontend-template-nuxt/README.md

         client_id = "<WSO2_CLIENT_ID>"
         callback_url = "<WSO2_CALLBACK_URL>"
         // custom_domain = "custom-domain.byu.edu" // OPTIONAL.
 Only required if you want a custom domain name.
+        // app_dynamics_key = "<APP_DYNAMICS_KEY>" // OPTIONAL.
+See the "AppDynamics Setup" for instructions how to get the key.
         ```
     2) Update the TODO items in `/terraform/dev/setup/setup-dev.tf` and `/terraform/dev/setup/setup-prd.tf`
     3) Run terraform to setup the DEV environment